-- Two interns were hired with sustainability fee funds to work on the farm, ensuring local produce for "Market on the Mall" and other local venues. - Sodexo continues to look for more local GAP/GHP certified producers (i.e., producers who follow the Guidelines for Good Agricultural Practices and Good Handling Practices.) - Investigating liability insurance options to support a local food partnership options with Sodexo. - The Communiversity Garden student organization is responsible for growing local food and donating it to students or the local food bank. - Purchased a furnace to install in the Greenhouse on the Farm to foster offseason growth.
+- Interns working on the farm ensure local produce is available for "Market on the Mall" and other local venues. - Sodexo continues to look for more local GAP/GHP certified producers (i.e., producers who follow the Guidelines for Good Agricultural Practices and Good Handling Practices.) - Secured liability insurance for the Truman Farm to serve as a local food provider for Sodexo. - The Communiversity Garden student organization is responsible for growing local food and donating it to students or the local food bank. - Purchased a furnace to install in the Greenhouse on the Farm to foster offseason growth.

-The 5 solar panel arrays produced 108 kW of usable electricity.
-This resulted in a reduction of CO2 emissions by 113.5 tons.
+5 solar panel arrays produced 108 kW of usable electricity.
+This resulted in a reduction of CO2 emissions by 113.5